cauebs/durt/README.md

     durt [FLAGS] [paths]...

 FLAGS:
-    -b, --binary     Use binary prefixes (KiB, MiB, GiB, etc).
+    -b, --binary     Use binary prefixes (kiB, MiB, GiB, etc).
 Sizes will be divided by 1024 instead of 1000.
     -p, --by-path    Sort the output lines by path, instead of by size.
     -h, --help       Prints help information
     -r, --reverse    Reverse the order of the output lines.